avcton/avcton.github.io/content/Literature/NLP/N-Grams.md

 ### Stupid Backoff

 * Used in Web-Scale Models

   * For Retrieval Purposes
 * Fall back to lower n-gram model probabilities when the current one doesn't exist

 ### Good-Turing

 * Relate unseen words to the probability of the words which are the rarest in our corpus
-* Formula:
+* Formula

   For Unknown Words:

   $$
   P* = \frac{N_1}{N}
   $$